20tab/upy/README.md

 ## Installation

-There are two ways to install UpY: <br />
+There are two ways to install upy: <br />

 	1. Clone the repository and add upy module to your project.
 	2. Use the following command: pip install upy